applicvision/frontend-friends/docs/api/README.md

 ##### `toString()`

 Puts together the HTML string from the tagged template.
 This can be used on the server to send initial HTML to the client.
-The HTML content is ready for rendering but contains some special attributes and comments which are removed during the [hydration](#hydratecontainer-htmlelementshadowroot-eventhandlercontext-any) step.
+The HTML content is ready for rendering but contains some special attributes and comments which are removed during the [hydration](#hydratecontainer-htmlelementshadowroot-eventhandlercontext-unknown) step.

-##### `hydrate(container: HTMLElement|ShadowRoot, eventHandlerContext?: any)`
+##### `hydrate(container: HTMLElement|ShadowRoot, eventHandlerContext?: unknown)`

 Attaches event listeners and collects references to DOM nodes which might later be updated, that is at the locations of the `${}` expressions.
-Similar to [`.mount()`](#mountcontainer-htmlelementshadowroot-eventhandlercontext-any), an event handler context can be passed to the hydrate method.
+Similar to [`.mount()`](#mountcontainer-htmlelementshadowroot-eventhandlercontext-unknown), an event handler context can be passed to the hydrate method.
 In fact, the `.mount()` method is simply a combination of `.toString` and `.hydrate()`:

 ```javascript
 mount(container, eventHandlerContext) {